Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/13 Chapter-11 Van Richtens Tower.md

 Khazan's tower stood empty for ages, it seemed, and would have collapsed under the weight of neglect were it not for the magic wards placed on it long ago.
 Recently, the tower was taken over by the legendary vampire hunter Rudolph van Richten, who used it as a base from which to explore Barovia.
 He has since relocated to the nearby town of Vallaki, where he hides in plain sight.

 Following in the vampire hunter's footsteps is his protégé, [[4.
-World Almanac/NPCs/Ezmerelda Davenir (COS).md\|Ezmerelda d'Avenir]], who has taken to living in the tower while she searches for her mentor.
+World Almanac/NPCs/Ezmerelda Davenir.md\|Ezmerelda d'Avenir]], who has taken to living in the tower while she searches for her mentor.
 She isn't present when the characters arrive, however.

 > [!quote]- A quote from [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]]
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd von Zarovich]]
 >
 > Van Richten has returned, the old fool.
 He tries to hide from me, but I shall find him.
 He and I have much to discuss.